-The team behind Bike About Tours (and Le Peloton Café) were quizzed by World Radio Paris for the ten best streets to cycle down in the French capital.
+The team behind Bike About Tours (and Le Peloton Café) were quizzed by The Earful Tower podcast for the ten best streets to cycle down in the French capital.

 Here's what Paul and Christian had to offer - with a few hidden tips for things to see along the way.
 (Click here to hear the full interview.)

 It starts super chic down by the Champs-Elysées and Place de la Concorde, includes loads of top-class shops and people-watching, and gets slowly less chic as you get to the centre of town.

 The best is that just after the end of it you'll find the bakery that won the competition for the best baguette in Paris, La Parisienne.

 It's their shop that provides the French president with his daily bread.

 Just getting to the street makes for a great ride, as you pass by the Grand and Petit Palais and across the Alexandre III bridge.